-The best landscaping tree for your needs will succeed under the soil and climate conditions while delivering the benefits you desire.
+The best landscaping tree for your needs will succeed under the soil and climate conditions while delivering the desired benefits.
 Many landowners quickly discover that a wide selection of trees at our TN nursery will thrive on your property.
 The colorful leaves, seasonal blooms, and ability to provide shade make choosing landscaping trees a lot like picking out candy in a sweet shop.
 Consider what the following trees bring to the table.

-- Maple : This class of trees includes varieties with eye-catching red leaves.
+- Maple: This class of trees includes varieties with eye-catching red leaves.
 Maple trees offer substantial shade and rank among the most colorful in terms of fall foliage.
-They can mature to 120 feet high and 50 feet wide while also ranking among the fast growing trees.
+They can mature to 120 feet high and 50 feet wide while ranking among the fast-growing trees.